helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ## Command palette

-This command palette control is inspired by 'Goto Anywhere' in Sublime Text or 'Locator' in QT Creator, and is meant for quick access to things like commands, projects, timeline events, etc.
+This command palette control is inspired by 'Goto Anywhere' in Sublime Text or 'Locator' in QT Creator, and is meant for quick access to the commands available for the current context, and things like projects and timeline events.

 Toggled by `~` or `Control + P` hotkeys by default:

 ![command-palette]

+Besides just commands, it supports several modes, which are triggered by typing a certain symbol.
+This symbol also acts as a hotkey to show the command palette in that mode:

+* `/` is for the project list,
+* `@` is for the timeline events list + tracks list,
+* `!` is for the chord compiler, which deserves a separate description:

 ### Chord compiler